Azure/azure-sdk/docs/android/design.md

 ### Support for non-HTTP Protocols

 Currently, this document describes guidelines for client libraries exposing HTTP services.
-If your service is not HTTP-based, please contact the [Azure SDK Architecture Board](https://azure.github.io/azure-sdk/policies_reviewprocess.html) for guidance.
+If your service is not HTTP-based, please contact the [Azure SDK Architecture Board][Architecture Board] for guidance.

 ## Azure SDK API Design